altfatterz/learn-terraform/create-vm/README.md

 $ az account show
 ```

+Two ways to authenticate Terraform to Azure

+1. Microsoft account
+2. Service account (better in CI/CD)

-Create a service principal and configure its access to Azure resources.
+Create a `service principal` and configure its access to Azure resources.
 A Service Principal is an application within Azure Active Directory with the authentication tokens Terraform needs to perform actions on your behalf.

 ```bash